xumzheng/microsoft-graph-docs/api-reference/beta/resources/educationsubmissionresource.md

 ---
-title: "educationSubmissionResource resource type"
+title: educationSubmissionResource resource type
-description: "A wrapper around a resource for use on a submission."
+description: A wrapper around a resource for use on a submission.
-author: "dipakboyed"
+author: dipakboyed
 ms.localizationpriority: medium
-ms.prod: "education"
+ms.prod: education
 doc_type: resourcePageType
 ---